vtexdocs/help-center-content/docs/tutorials/en/how-to-configure-mercado-pago-transparente-in-the-payments-module.md

 ---
-title: How to configure Mercado Pago Transparente in the Payments module?
+title: 'How to configure Mercado Pago Transparente in the Payments module?'
 id: tutorials_4570
 status: DRAFT
 createdAt: 2017-04-27T21:50:13.164Z